Source code for firedrake.variational_solver

 [docs] def set_transfer_manager(self, manager): r"""Set the object that manages transfer between grid levels.
 Typically a :class:`~.TransferManager` object. :arg manager: Transfer manager, should conform to the TransferManager interface. :raises ValueError: if called after the transfer manager is setup. """ self._ctx.transfer_manager = manager

-[docs] @PETSc.Log.EventDecorator() @NonlinearVariationalSolverMixin._ad_annotate_solve def solve(self, bounds=None): r"""Solve the variational problem. :arg bounds: Optional bounds on the solution (lower, upper). ``lower`` and ``upper`` must both be :class:`~.Function`\s. or :class:`~.Vector`\s. .. note:: If bounds are provided the ``snes_type`` must be set to ``vinewtonssls`` or ``vinewtonrsls``. """ # Make sure the DM has this solver's callback functions self._ctx.set_function(self.snes) self._ctx.set_jacobian(self.snes) # Make sure appcontext is attached to every coefficient DM before we solve. problem = self._problem forms = (problem.F, problem.J, problem.Jp) coefficients = utils.unique(chain.from_iterable(form.coefficients() for form in forms if form is not None)) # Make sure the solution dm is visited last solution_dm = self.snes.getDM() problem_dms = [V.dm for V in utils.unique(c.function_space() for c in coefficients) if V.dm != solution_dm] problem_dms.append(solution_dm) for dbc in problem.dirichlet_bcs(): dbc.apply(problem.u) if bounds is not None: lower, upper = bounds with lower.dat.vec_ro as lb, upper.dat.vec_ro as ub: self.snes.setVariableBounds(lb, ub) work = self._work with problem.u.dat.vec as u: u.copy(work) with ExitStack() as stack: # Ensure options database has full set of options (so monitors # work right) for ctx in chain([self.inserted_options()], [dmhooks.add_hooks(dm, self, appctx=self._ctx) for dm in problem_dms], self._transfer_operators): stack.enter_context(ctx) self.snes.solve(None, work) work.copy(u) self._setup = True solving_utils.check_snes_convergence(self.snes) # Grab the comm associated with the `_problem` and call PETSc's garbage cleanup routine comm = self._problem.u.function_space().mesh()._comm PETSc.garbage_cleanup(comm=comm)
+[docs] @PETSc.Log.EventDecorator() @NonlinearVariationalSolverMixin._ad_annotate_solve def solve(self, bounds=None): r"""Solve the variational problem. :arg bounds: Optional bounds on the solution (lower, upper). ``lower`` and ``upper`` must both be :class:`~.Function`\s. or :class:`~.Vector`\s. .. note:: If bounds are provided the ``snes_type`` must be set to ``vinewtonssls`` or ``vinewtonrsls``. """ # Make sure the DM has this solver's callback functions self._ctx.set_function(self.snes) self._ctx.set_jacobian(self.snes) # Make sure appcontext is attached to every coefficient DM before we solve. problem = self._problem forms = (problem.F, problem.J, problem.Jp) coefficients = utils.unique(chain.from_iterable(form.coefficients() for form in forms if form is not None)) # Make sure the solution dm is visited last solution_dm = self.snes.getDM() problem_dms = [V.dm for V in utils.unique(chain.from_iterable(c.function_space() for c in coefficients)) if V.dm != solution_dm] problem_dms.append(solution_dm) if self._ctx.pre_apply_bcs: for bc in problem.dirichlet_bcs(): bc.apply(problem.u_restrict) if bounds is not None: lower, upper = bounds with lower.dat.vec_ro as lb, upper.dat.vec_ro as ub: self.snes.setVariableBounds(lb, ub) work = self._work with problem.u_restrict.dat.vec as u: u.copy(work) with ExitStack() as stack: # Ensure options database has full set of options (so monitors # work right) for ctx in chain([self.inserted_options()], [dmhooks.add_hooks(dm, self, appctx=self._ctx) for dm in problem_dms], self._transfer_operators): stack.enter_context(ctx) self.snes.solve(None, work) work.copy(u) self._setup = True if problem.restrict: problem.u.interpolate(problem.u_restrict) solving_utils.check_snes_convergence(self.snes) # Grab the comm associated with the `_problem` and call PETSc's garbage cleanup routine comm = self._problem.u_restrict.function_space().mesh()._comm PETSc.garbage_cleanup(comm=comm)

 [docs] def invalidate_jacobian(self): r""" Forces the matrix to be reassembled next time it is required. """ self._ctx._jacobian_assembled = False